Matroidal Root Structure of Skew Polynomials over Finite Fields: Extension Fields

 \section{Extension Fields}

+In this section, we examine in detail a concept mentioned in Remark 2.8 of \cite{LeroySplitting}.
 If we have a skew polynomial ring $R$ with coefficients in a field $F$, then we may wish to examine the elements of $R$ as elements of a skew polynomial ring over a field extension of $F$.
 The following theorem allows us to do this.

 \begin{theorem} If we have a skew polynomial ring $R=F[x;\sigma,\delta]$, and another polynomial ring $S=T[x;\gamma,\eta]$ such that $F\subseteq T$ is a field extension, $\gamma|_F=\sigma$, and $\eta|_F=\delta$, then $R$ is a subring of $S$. \end{theorem} \begin{proof} We have that $R\subseteq S$ since $F\subseteq T$. $R$ is additively closed in $S$.
 For multiplication, we have to worry not only about $F$ being multiplicatively closed, but about the action of the new automorphism $\gamma$, and its $\gamma$-derivation, $\eta$.
 However, since we know $\gamma|_F=\sigma$ and $\eta|_F=\delta$, and $\sigma$ and $\delta$ both map into $F$, we know that whenever $\gamma$ and $\eta$ are applied to an element of $F$ in the multiplication of two polynomials from $R$, the resulting coefficient will be in $F$, and so the product polynomial will also be in $R$.